Cedar Springs Residential Project

 “Once we secured the actual installation date, the Schöck team of engineers personally supervised the installation."

-He says, "Cedar Springs was probably the first project in the Vancouver area to use Isokorb® products, but we’ve designed them into subsequent projects including the Westerleigh Retirement Residence in West Vancouver and our current project in White Rock that’s scheduled to be completed in 2019.
+He says, "Cedar Springs was probably the first project in the Vancouver area to use Isokorb® products, but we’ve designed them into subsequent projects including the Westerleigh Retirement Residence in West Vancouver and our Oceana project in White Rock that was completed in 2019.
 Other buildings in Vancouver now use it as well.”

 Fritz points out that use of thermal breaks could become widespread depending on the regulatory process and local building codes, particularly in helping structures meet LEED standards.